Keyboard shortcuts

 print(labeled.labeled_count) # 3

-print(shapes_describe(circle)) # render via the C ABI
+print(describe(circle)) # render via the C ABI

-bigger = shapes_scale(circle, 3.0) # returns a brand-new Shape
+bigger = scale(circle, 3.0) # returns a brand-new Shape

-Ownership: each Shape owns its ctypes.c_void_p; __del__ calls weaveffi_shapes_Shape_destroy once the last Python reference is dropped, and the Shape returned by shapes_scale is owned the same way.
+Ownership: each Shape owns its ctypes.c_void_p; __del__ calls weaveffi_shapes_Shape_destroy once the last Python reference is dropped, and the Shape returned by scale is owned the same way.
 The .pyi stub mirrors the class (nested Tag, @classmethod constructors, and @property getters) for IDE and mypy support.

 Build instructions